This is it! The great day has arrived!

 “Good luck, darling!” he hears from the window.

 He is sure they are not going to like him here.
 He is so different from everyone else!
 Making people laugh or simply gaining their friendship has never been his thing.
-Besides, as his teachers had always said, right from nursery school, “Luc is such a subdued boy” And that was not likely to change any time soon.
+Besides, as his teachers have always said, right from nursery school, “Luke is such a subdued boy.”
+And that was not likely to change any time soon.

 A strident noise like a fire alarm tears him brutally from his thoughts.
 He has never understood why school bells are always so aggressive.
 Some classical music could indicate the start of lesson time just as well...

-He suddenly feels completely alone among all these strange faces, really alone and tiny in this huge playground.
-As always happens, he starts to feel dizzy looking at high gray walls and impressive buildings.
+He suddenly feels completely alone among all these strange faces, really alone and tiny on this huge playground.
+As always happens, he starts to feel dizzy looking at the high gray walls and impressive buildings.
 His stomachache comes back.
 He wants to go home.
-Pushed and shoved on all sides by pupils and teachers, Luc stands there as if paralyzed, gripping the handle of his schoolbag as if his life depended on it.
-The minutes and the schoolchildren speed by, quite indifferent to the suffering of a slight figure lost in the middle of the crowd.
+Pushed and shoved on all sides by pupils and teachers, Luke stands there as if paralyzed, gripping the handle of his schoolbag as if his life depends on it.
+The minutes and the schoolchildren speed by, quite indifferent to the suffering of a small figure lost in the middle of the crowd.

-Blushing and muttering a few vague excuses, Luc reluctantly follows the large woman in the direction of building B. His stomachache returns, the handle of his schoolbag slips slightly as his hands become clammy.
-Since he was very young he has always hated this new smell in the corridors.
+Blushing and muttering a few vague excuses, Luke reluctantly follows the large woman in the direction of Building B. His stomachache returns, the handle of his schoolbag slips slightly as his hands become clammy.
+Since he was very young he has always hated this new smell in the hallways.
 He has always hated school and wonders why he is still here...But he knows very well why, to please his mother, as he has always done...